 In 2006, the Davidson Academy opened as the first free public school of its kind for profoundly gifted middle and high school students on the University of Nevada, Reno campus.
 Profoundly gifted students are three standard deviations above the norm on the bell curve, so they are at the extreme end of the intelligence, or IQ, continuum.
 Unlike traditional school settings, the Academy’s classes do not group students by age but by ability.
 Families have moved to Reno to attend the Academy from Alabama, Arkansas, California, Colorado, Florida, Idaho, Iowa, Illinois, Louisiana, Michigan, Montana, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Pennsylvania, South Carolina, Texas, Washington, Wyoming and Australia.

 In 2016, a national online high school option was added to the Davidson Academy's offerings.
-The online high school will open in the 2017-2018 academic year.
+The online high school opens in August 2017 for the 2017-2018 academic year.

 To attend either Davidson Academy option, the Reno school or online high school, students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.